 My Website: MM Film ProfileMy MM URL: http://www.modelmayhem.com/joeyayophotography

 Thanks for stopping by my profile.
 Feel free to tag.
 Feedback is most welcomed.
 For any inquires, please send me a message.

 Here is just a little bit about myself.
-I'm a Colombian born, Texas raised full-time filmmaker who began venturing into photography in 2006.
-I've had a tv/film producer profile on here since 2008 and figured it was high time I started one for my photography work.
-What you see is a sampling from the few shoots that I've done over the years with amateur models and male musical artists, for the most part.
+I'm a Colombian born, Texas raised full-time filmmaker, part-time AV tech who began venturing into photography in 2006.
+I've had a tv/film producer profile on here since 2008 and figured it was time I started one for my photography work.
+What you see is a sampling from some of the shoots that I've done over the years with amateur models and musical artists, for the most part.

 I started out doing lingerie and implied nude type shoots, but have expanded into other areas with time.
 I'm open to doing other genres with some exceptions.
 I've been told that I have a good eye, but I know that I need to shoot more often in order to continue to improve and expand my portfolio.
 I like to work with people that have a passion for what they do, take chances, take good direction and show up on time.

 I'm open to TFCD shoots with certain people that I feel can add to my port in some way.
 My rates are $150 for actor head-shots.
 Two looks.
 For all other type of shoots it's $250 for two looks and $50 for each look after that.
 Hair/Make-up is not included.

 I will typically touch up four photos per look.
 I don't get too crazy with photoshop.
 I mainly touch them up for brightness/contrast, color, blemishes, scars, background adjustments, etc., if necessary.
 I also usually apply a filter to soften the skin, but not to the point where it looks too unnatural.
 I have no problem with concepts that call for experimenting, I just prefer my subjects to look as real as possible.
 If you want to look like a painting or a cartoon and that is not the concept, then I'm not your guy.